 What is the basic philosophical premise of Essentialism?

 Essentialism is uniquely predicated on the concept of a sensible Essence that encompasses all as a "not-other" to itself.
 The metaphysics replaces Cartesian dualism with an undifferentiated Primary Source whose negation of nothingness divides being (essent) from awareness (negate) to actualize the dichotomy being-aware.
 The negate may be regarded as a "microcosm" of Absolute Sensibility in that it is value-awareness.
 As the autonomous agent of value, the negate assumes organic identity to create the appearance of finitude.
 Psychically separated from Absolute Essence, the individual is born into a world of dynamic "beingness" that is largely of his own creation.
 This makes man a cognizant creature with limited understanding but capable of exquisite sensibility to the values experienced in an objective reality.
 Although he does not sense Essence directly, Value underlies all experience and represents man's hypostatic union with the Essential Source.

 How can nothingness create anything?

 Meister Eckhart in the 14th century taught that "To create is to give being out of nothing".
-Yet, Absolute Essence contains no nothingness; Eckhart described it as "the fullness of being".
+Yet, the perfect sensibility of Essence contains no nothingness; Eckhart described it as "the fullness of being".
 The Platonist theologian Cusanus helped to resolve this paradox a century later by theorizing that "the world is not God but is not anything other than God".
 Cusa's 'first principle' is posited as "the coincidence of all opposition", which he called the not-other.
-Since Essence is all that is, it includes the potential to negate its antithetical nothingness (all that is not).
+Since Essence is absolute, it includes the potential to negate its antithetical nothingness (all that is not).
 This negation actualizes existence as a dichotomy in which the negate perceives the value of its essent as a differentiated otherness.
 The actualized negate becomes the cognizant subject of a relational world whose objects are selectively delineated from Essence by its own intellect, while the cosmic design is intrinsic to Essence.
 The negate creates by negating otherness to become cognizant of finite being.
 The physical forms of being are universally communicable, while their relative values can only be sensed by the proprietary self.